solo-io/workshops/istio-day2/1-understand-istio/07-controlling-config.md

 In summary, sidecar resource can be used per namespace as shown above or per workload by using label selector, or globally.
 It is recommended to enable it per namespace or workload first before enable it globally.
 Sidecar resource controls the visibility of configurations and what gets pushed to the sidecar proxy.
 Further, sidecar resource should NOT be used as security enforcement to prevent service A to reach to service B.  Istio authorization policy (or network policy for layer 3/4 traffic) should be used instead to enforce the security boundry.

-## export-To scope for service producers
+## export-To configuration for service producers

 Service owners can apply `export-To` in Virtual Service, Destination Rule and Service Entry resources to define a list of namespaces that the Istio networking resources can be applied to.
 Further, service owners can declare their services' visibility via the `networking.istio.io/exportTo` annotation.
 By default, if no `export-To` for these Istio resources or users' services, they are made available to all namespaces in the mesh.
 However, it is best practice to trim the unnecessary proxy configurations.
 For example, as the service owner for the recommendation service, you may want to control that web-api service is only available for the istioinaction namespace and the istio-system namespace.